In a world filled with emails, texts, and instant messages, there are three phrases you probably find yourself consistently reading and writing:

 Last we spoke, you requested that I get in touch in a few months to discuss how [Company Name] can help your business achieve [goal].
 I may be a few weeks early, but I thought I would check in.

 Have you given any additional consideration to my proposal?
 I’d be happy to chat on the phone and answer any questions that may have come up.

 What does your schedule look like this week to talk?

-Instead say, “I’d like to grab coffee to learn more about how you consistently reach quota because I’ve been struggling with my targets.”
+For example, you wouldn't just say, “I’d like to grab coffee and chat about what you do.”
+Instead, you'd want to say, “I’d like to grab coffee to learn more about how you consistently reach quota because I’ve been struggling with my targets.”